NoiseQuotient/Optimal-Execution-under-Stochastic-Control-with-Execution-Costs-and-Regime-Shifts/README.md

 t mirrors real problems: Every institution liquidating a position runs into this.
 It’s the real-world "market microstructure" challenge.

 **For this reason this project builds a full-stack pipeline for modeling optimal liquidation with market impact using HJB control.
-It evaluates strategies under real and simulated market conditions, tunes parameters via optimization, and analyzes execution performance with professional metrics — all while being transparent, interpretable, and extensible.**
+It evaluates strategies under real and simulated market conditions, tunes parameters via optimization, and analyzes execution performance with professional metrics, all while being transparent, interpretable, and extensible.**

 ---